moridin1138/7-Segment-Display/README.md

 # 7-Segment-Digital-Display (fork)

 This is a new version of a 7 segment digital display based on a 7 segment display that uses WS2812B LED's.
+It no longer functions as a clock or anything else (though this may change in the future).
+For now it's only to display a number which can be changed via the web interface.

 ## License